| The resins used vary. The earliest resins used, back in the 1960s,

 It is certainly easier to sell an boat with no blisters

-and a low moisture content - so particularly on larger boats (an
+and a low moisture content - so particularly on higher value boats (a

 getting an ‘osmosis treatment’ done is often the way